frankyu02/Once/README.md

 # Once
-If you can only post one though to the world everyday, wouldn't it be the most thought-out message of all time?
+If you can only post one thought to the world everyday, wouldn't it be the most thought-out message of all time?